hertie-data-science-lab/ds01-hub/README.md

 ## Response times

-I check issues regularly but this is not a 24/7 helpdesk.
+We check issues regularly but this is not a 24/7 helpdesk.
 For urgent issues affecting your ability to work, email me directly.